People & Planet University League 2007: why and what it tells us

 One striking point is how much variance there is across the sector.
 Clearly a good number are excelling, yet there is a lot that separates the Leeds Met’s and Plymouth’s of this world from those in the Third and Fail categories.

-The Green League shows up a significant anomaly: whilst it is university academics who continue to warn us about the catastrophic effects of climate change and the current generation of students who expect to inherit the consequences, very little consideration is being paid by some university Vice Chancellors to the environmental impact of their universities.
+The People & Planet University League shows up a significant anomaly: whilst it is university academics who continue to warn us about the catastrophic effects of climate change and the current generation of students who expect to inherit the consequences, very little consideration is being paid by some university Vice Chancellors to the environmental impact of their universities.
 Some institutions, for example UEA and Aberystwyth, don’t appear to be drawing on the expertise available on campus — they score badly despite the high quality of their environmental research.
 Moreover a massive 27 universities don’t even have an environmental policy — more than a decade after government reports (in 1993 and again in 1997) recommended that all institutions should adopt and publish environmental policies and action plans.
 Overall, the data shows that the average recycling rate for the UK Higher Education (HE) sector is a meagre 16%.